-Q: In the Introduction to the book, you discuss the various addictions you have had through the years – painkillers/opiates, alcohol, meth, food/sugar, sex/porn, caffeine, love, tobacco, spiritual seeking, self-improvement, attention, etc. As you celebrate your 13th year of recovery, are you abstinent from all of these things now?
+Q: In the Introduction to the book, you discuss the various addictions you have had through the years – painkillers/opiates, alcohol, meth, food/sugar, sex/porn, caffeine, love, tobacco, spiritual seeking, self-improvement, attention, etc. When you say you have 13 years in full recovery from addiction, are you abstinent from all of these things now?

 Scott: Let me break them down one by one, speaking from my own experience.

 I don’t use caffeine.
 I find it to be one of those substances for which abstinence is the best approach.
 Like drugs and alcohol, regular use of caffeine creates a constant up and down craving and withdrawal cycle, which creates enslavement to it.
 However, a year ago I drank a cup of caffeinated coffee.
 Was that a relapse?
 Instead of thinking in terms of abstinence v relapse, a better approach is to look at the issue of enslavement.
 The day after I drank that caffeine, I didn’t long for more caffeine.
 The enslavement was not there.
 That’s what real recovery is about in my view.
 It’s about the end of enslavement, not about the number of days, months, or years one has not used a substance or activity.